bmuscotty/spdy-client/README.md

 With this addon the spdy-client module creates SPDY connexions which negociate the HTTP2 flavor (spdy/2, spdy/3, HTTP-DRAFT-04/2.0 ...) using HTTP1.1 Upgrade field (like with WebSocket).

-A node-spdy server supporting HTTP version negociation in clear is available at <fixme>.
+A node-spdy server supporting HTTP version negociation in clear is available at [FIXME].
 It provides node-spdy module (https://github.com/indutny/node-spdy) with HTTP version negociation in clear.